-The broader impacts activities must be an integral part of the proposed research, and this should be reflected in the explicit plans for broader-impacts activities, expertise of collaborators, the proposal budget, and budget justification.
+The broader impacts activities must be an integral part of the proposed project; this can be demonstrated by explicit plans for broader-impacts activities, expertise of collaborators, the proposal budget, and budget justification.
 Successful projects will include creative, integrative, and effective activities developed within the context of the mission, goals, and resources of the organizations involved.
 Partnerships with institutions serving students under-represented in the Earth Sciences are encouraged.

 III.
-AWARD INFORMATION
+Award Information